microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 1. Several diagnostic logs are written during tests run. `SmokeTestLogs` directory is created on each tests run and contains
 * zero-based numbering named directories that corresponds to particular test.
 There are different diagnostic logs inside such as:
   * `extensionLogs/ReactNative*` - extension output windows logs
+  * `extensionLogs/webdriverIOLogs*` - logs of webdriverIO library
   * `chromedriver.log` - logs of Chrome Driver that are used by Spectron
 * `appium.log` - logs of Appium server
-Also, VS Code instance, that is downloaded and used for running tests, is located in `test/smoke/vscode/test/smoke/resources/.vscode-test` directory.
+* `SetupEnvironmentCommandsLogs.txt` - logs of console commands that are used for installing and patching RN projects Also, VS Code instance, that is downloaded and used for running tests, is located in `test/smoke/vscode/test/smoke/resources/.vscode-test` directory.
 2. (Linux only) There are some known issues with launching VS Code using virtual display servers:
 ```